Blue Box Recycling

 - During winter months, please set out blue boxes on cleared portions of your driveway and not on top of snow banks or icy patches.

-- Rinse all containers and ensure they are clean and free of grease, liquid or food." and also something to the effect of putting your boxes out when they are full.
+- Rinse all containers and ensure they are clean and free of grease, liquid or food.

 Please use an approved size blue box 83 litres (22 gallons) or less.
 Large oversized containers (some with wheels) are frequently over the weight limit of 20 kilograms (44 pounds) and pose a health and safety risk to our contractors